eduardo-zambrano/equistatlab/protected-income.md

 ## Introduction
 When evaluators contemplate a policy reform, they must think about the differential effects those policies may have on different individuals.
 Below we contemplate the evaluation of policy reforms relative to a *status quo*.
 If a policy reform generates only winners and no losers relative to the status quo, an evaluator may be strongly inclined to favor the reform.
 Unfortunately, most policy reforms generate both winners and losers, and an evaluator must then determine how to trade off any income gains and losses that the reform generates.
 In our research, we consider several ways in which those gains and losses may be assessed and compared.

-Here, income is used as the index of individual advantage, but the analysis is relevant to any setting in which individual advantage is measured by a cardinally measurable and interpersonally comparable index.
+Here, income is used as the index of individual well-being, but the analysis is relevant to any setting in which individual well-being is measured by a cardinally measurable and interpersonally comparable index.
 In particular, it is possible to adjust income for non-market aspects of quality of life that individuals enjoy or endure, and use this ajusted income (usually called “equivalent income”) as the relevant index instead of ordinary income.

 For illustrative purposes, we consider below situations where a reform affects only two individuals, starting from a position where they have the same income, and leaves the rest of the individuals in society unaffected.